 It is also the headquarters of some really awesome companies: Sony, Toshiba, Nissan and an array of other awesome companies that make the world’s greatest products.

-However, besides the impressive advancement the country has made in terms of technological breakthroughs, the country remains of the most non-judgemental and progressive countries in the world.
+However, besides the impressive advancement the country has made in terms of technological breakthroughs, the country remains one of the most non-judgemental and progressive countries today.